 This course helps students to understand the motivation and concerns of the customer and how to develop customer relations skills to effectively work with customers.
-Understanding people, communication, perception, and selfconcept are discussed.
-Prerequisite: None rerequisite.
-None
+Understanding people, communication, perception, and self-concept are discussed.

-BUS 121 - Introduction to Business
+BUS 121 - Introduction to Business 3 semester credit hours